lsd-ucsc/cbcast-lh/README.md

 described in our paper **Verified Causal Broadcast with Liquid Haskell** [[arXiv:2206.14767](https://arxiv.org/abs/2206.14767), [pdf](https://arxiv.org/pdf/2206.14767.pdf)].

+## Use the library

+The implementation is suitable for inclusion in real world projects, except for the known caveats of the algorithm, namely that the set of processes (view) cannot change during runtime.
+There is a [client library module, `CBCAST`](lib/CBCAST.hs) for clients that don't use Liquid Haskell, and an [example key value server](ExampleKvServer.hs).
+Both have extensive docstring comments.
+If your project uses Liquid Haskell, you could probably import the internal modules [`CBCAST.{Core,Transitions}`](https://github.com/lsd-ucsc/cbcast-lh/tree/main/lib/CBCAST).
+Finally, the [`deploy` directory readme](deploy#nixops-deployment) has NixOps scripts for deployment on AWS.

+## Read the proof

 To follow the proof that applying operations to processes in an execution preserves *causal delivery* (CD), we suggest: